rpearce/robertwpearce.com/src/blog/2018-01-23-ramda-chops-function-currying.md

 The `addOrRemove` function almost reads like English: "If something contains `x`, give me back that something without `x`; otherwise, append `x` to that something."
-What is worth understanding here is that these functions each accept a variable number of arguments where _the most generic/reusable are provided first_ (this is a tennent of Functional Programming.
+What is worth understanding here is that these functions each accept a number of arguments where _the most generic/reusable are provided first_ (this is a tenet of Functional Programming).
 Here, we are able to create a very reusable function with partially applied values that sits and waits until the final bit – an array – is provided.